-Beyond Backdrop: Fiction in the Wake of History, panel discussion, Sunday, December 8, 3:00-4:30pm.
+Sandy as Historical Fiction, panel discussion, Sunday, December 8, 3:00-4:30pm.

 This panel discussion will gather fiction writers who have used notable historical moments as a skeleton for their works, and will explore the narratives set in motion by the maelstrom of Hurricane Sandy.
 Topics will include: How does this type of setting allow a writer to explore her characters (and that historical reality) in a way she otherwise couldn't?
 And how beholden is the writer to verifiable facts and timelines-in other words, where does she place the line between fact and fiction?
-Panelists include: